cholasimmons/bun-elysia-modular_auth/README.md

 bun run dev
 ```

-Open http://localhost:3000/v1 with your browser to see the result.
+Open http://localhost:3000/v1 with your browser or REST API Client to see the result.

 Download the swagger OpenAPI json file from [Swagger](http://localhost:3000/v1/swagger) and import it to
 [Insomnia REST API Client](https://insomnia.rest) to prepare all endpoints for you to test.